harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 ## Example: Newsletter Sign Up

 This exists as two "app" components, they contain logic for validation and posting to an API.
-Comprising of "shared" components.
+They both contain "shared" components.

 <figure>
 <img src="../../resources/newsletter-example.png" class="block mx-auto" alt="Newsletter component example">